dotnet/winforms/.github/ISSUE_TEMPLATE/feature_request.md

     If yes, please describe the following:

         - Will VS Designer need to support the feature?
-If yes, describe how you expect it to funtion.
+If yes, describe how you expect it to funсtion.
         - What impact will it have on accessibility?
         - Will this feature need to be localized or be localizable?
   -->